 - a.
+The individual's community spouse; - b.
+A child of the individual who is under age 21, or who is blind or has a disability (as determined by SSA or MRT); - c.
+A child of the individual (other than a child described in "b" above) who lived in the home for at least two years immediately before the individual was admitted to a medical institution, Waiver program or nursing facility and who provided care to the individual which allowed the individual to remain at home during that time rather than enter an institution; or - d.
+A sibling of the individual who has an equity interest in the home and who was residing in the home for at least one year immediately before the individual was admitted to a Medical institution, Waiver program or nursing facility; - 2.
+The resources were transferred: - a.
 To the individual's spouse or to another for the sole benefit of the individual's spouse; - b.
-From the individual's spouse to another for the sole benefit of the individual's spouse; - To the individual's child who has a permanent disability or is blind as determined by SSA or MRT, solely for the benefit of that child, or to a trust, described at MS H-304, solely for the benefit of that child; or - d.
+From the individual's spouse to another for the sole benefit of the individual's spouse; - c.
+To the individual's child who has a permanent disability or is blind as determined by SSA or MRT, solely for the benefit of that child, or to a trust, described at MS H-304, solely for the benefit of that child; or - d.
 To a trust (including a trust described at MS H-304) established solely for the benefit of an individual under 65 years of age who has a disability (as determined by SSA or MRT or Railroad Retirement Board). - NOTE: Sole benefit means that it will benefit that individual only and that no other individual will derive benefit from the transferred resource during the lifetime of the individual to whom the resource was transferred.
-There must be a legal document executed to establish the transfer and evidence of "sole benefit", and it must be established that the transferred resource will have some immediately measurable monetary value which will benefit the spouse or child, e.g., a CD or - The individual intended to dispose of the resources either at fair market value or for other valuable consideration, or that the resources were transferred exclusively for a purpose other than to qualify for medical assistance (the procedures for rebuttal of the presumption that resources were transferred to establish eligibility in MS H-312 are applicable);
+There must be a legal document executed to establish the transfer and evidence of "sole benefit", and it must be established that the transferred resource will have some immediately measurable monetary value which will benefit the spouse or child, e.g., a CD or other instrument which produces income, land or rental property which produces income, etc. - The individual intended to dispose of the resources either at fair market value or for other valuable consideration, or that the resources were transferred exclusively for a purpose other than to qualify for medical assistance (the procedures for rebuttal of the presumption that resources were transferred to establish eligibility in MS H-312 are applicable);